2024 Guide to Restaurant Music Licenses

 What music can I play in my restaurant without a license?

-You can play music in the public domain, music you create yourself, royalty-free music, or music under a Creative Commons license without a license.
+You can play music in the public domain, music you create yourself, royalty-free music without a license.
+Alternatively, you could play music under a Creative Commons license without paying a fee.

 Do I need a license to play Spotify in my restaurant?